nla-group/snn/README.md

 [![!pypi](https://img.shields.io/pypi/v/snnpy?color=white)](https://pypi.org/project/snnpy/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 SNN is a fast exact fixed-radius nearest neighbor search algorithm.
-It uses the first principal component of the data to reduce the search space and speeds up Euclidean distance computatations using high-level BLAS routines.
+It uses the first principal component of the data to prune the search space and speeds up Euclidean distance computations using high-level BLAS routines.
 SNN is implemented in native Python.
 On many problems, SNN is faster than KDtree and Balltree in the scikit-learn package.
-For completeness, there is also C++ implementation of SNN.
+There is also a C++ implementation of SNN.

 ### Installation

-The native Python implementation of SNN can simply be installed by:
+The native Python implementation of SNN can be installed by:

 ```sh
 pip install snnpy